Awesomer9561/New-Note/README.md

-# New-Note
+# Notes App
-Currently a protype of notes app
+Fully functional notes app with login and sync features Saves all your notes to local database.
-Will be adding more features
+Also provides you an option to sync notes in firebase databse.